Nudge-INC/Nudge-INC.github.io/README.md

     - If allowed by the user, enables data collection as to run a profit off the app
         - Selling this data would provide us a way to sustainably update the app without extorting to ads
         - Alternative : Ads
-            - in-app purchase to remove ads ig
+            - May include in-app purchase to remove ads or to acquire other perks (TBD)

-    - Can be used as a speedometor
+    - Can be used as a speedometer
-        - i.e. walking, running, biking, etc...
+        - i.e. walking, running, biking, etc.
             - Lake data and support is unclear